Zunaeed-Imran/Laravel_Tutorial/README.md

 -   While the framework internally uses dozens of service providers, you also have the option to create your own, `bootstrap/providers.php` file.
 -   service providers are the most important aspect of the entire Laravel bootstrap process.
 -   Dependency injection is: class dependencies are "injected" into the class via the constructor.
+-   Remember, controllers, event listeners, middleware, and various other types of classes within Laravel applications are always resolved using the container:

 #### Done task for today